National Clinical Impact Award: Administration

+The nature of the scheme is balanced across evidence domains to give equal opportunities to reward academic and non academic clinicians being benchmarked against the expectations of their paid job plan.

 The coalition government conducted a review of the scheme whose report was published in 2012.

 History

 The earlier scheme of distinction awards was established at the foundation of the NHS in 1948 as part of Aneurin Bevan's efforts to win support from doctors by "stuffing their mouths with gold".

 The Royal Commission on the National Health Service described the system of distinction awards in 1979.
 Awards were made on the advice of the Advisory Committee on Distinction, a predominantly professional body traditionally headed by a distinguished doctor.
 The total value of awards was about £20m per annum, 10% of total consultant remuneration.
 About half of all consultants received an award during their careers.
 At any one time, just over a third were award holders.
 There were four levels of award, with annual values ranging from £2,664 for level C with 3421 beneficiaries to £11,880 for A+ awards of which there were 140.
 Awards were then secret, and there was criticism that most went to consultants in teaching hospitals and the more glamorous specialities.

 In 2015-16 £157 million was paid to 2,948 consultants in England and Wales.
 In 2016-17 £147 million was paid to 2,779 consultants.
 300 awards were made in 2017.

 In 2019 the Care Quality Commission suggested that awards should be withheld from doctors at trusts in special measures.
+This was however not a reflection of an official CQC position but it was posed as a question to Main Committee, who after discussion did not implement this to not disincentivise consultants working hard to improve performance at poor performing Trusts.